danithesillyfem/opencore-custom-patcher/docs/TAHOE-DROP.md

 ::: warning Note

-Dual booting Sequoia and older will not be possible with all cores enabled due to reasons described before.
+Dual booting Tahoe and older will not be possible with all cores enabled due to reasons described before.
 In these cases you will be limited to 4 cores.

 :::